openssl/openssl/.github/ISSUE_TEMPLATE/investigation.md

 ---
 name: Investigation
-labels: 'investigation'
+labels: 'investigation needed'
-about: Discuss a broad topic or concern in OpenSSL
+about: Raise a broad topic or concern in OpenSSL requiring investigation
 ---

 <!--